EduXimenes/EduXimenes/README.md

-<h2 align="left">Hi 👋! <br>My name is Eduardo and i work as a Developer. 😄 <br>I'm currently improving my knowledge in .Net and learning new techs in Mobile, Front-end, and Game Development.</h2>
+<h2 align="left">Hi 👋! <br>My name is Eduardo and i am a Developer. 😄 <br>I enjoy to improving my knowledge in programming and learning new techs.</h2>

 <div align="left">